Explore jobs

 The Center's HIPAAP designation imparts the knowledge you'll need to attain the goal of becoming a HIPAA privacy officer-focusing in on the administrative simplification provisions, particularly the policies and procedures that providers and organizations need in place to comply with privacy and security standards.
 This program will provide you with a solid grounding in HIPAA terminology, as well as the implications of HIPAA for the insurance industry.

-The Dental Assistant (RDA) certification is most common among dental receptionists.
-This certification is awarded by the American Medical Technologists.
+The best dental receptionist certification is Dental Assistant (RDA).
+The Dental Assistant (RDA) is awarded by the American Medical Technologists.
 This certification is great to have as it shows an improvement in your competency to perform your role.
 You can earn this certification at the beginning of your career, as it often doesn't require a minimum education level and work experience.
-To become a certified dental receptionist with Dental Assistant (RDA), you need to pass the exam.
-This certificate requires more than two years of work experience.
-Renew certification every 3 year.

-Dental receptionists are most likely to hold a combination of the following certifications: Dental Assistant (RDA), Certified Medical Administrative Assistant (CMAA), and Certified Billing and Coding Specialist (CBCS).
+The most common combination of dental receptionist certifications include: Dental Assistant (RDA), Certified Medical Administrative Assistant (CMAA), and Certified Billing and Coding Specialist (CBCS).

 1. Introduction to Dental Medicine